adambard/learnxinyminutes-docs/julia.html.markdown

 using Printf
 @printf "%d is less than %f\n" 4.5 5.3  # => 5 is less than 5.300000

-# Printing is easy
+# Printing is easy.
 println("I'm Julia.
 Nice to meet you!")

-# String can be compared lexicographically
+# String can be compared lexicographically.
 "good" > "bye" # => true
 "good" == "good" # => true
 "1 + 2 = 3" == "1 + 2 = $(1 + 2)" # => true